Nissan Z-car: Sixth generation: Nissan 370Z (Z34; 2008–2021)

-On December 30, 2008, the 370Z was introduced as a 2009 model.
+The Fairlady Z Z34 was launched on December 1, 2008 in Japan.
+Followed by the Nissan 370Z which was released on December 30, 2008, as a 2009 model year.
 In June 2009, the second generation 2009 Nismo 370Z debuted.
 This was followed by the introduction of the 2010 370Z Roadster in late summer of 2009.

 The 370Z (Z34) is powered by Nissan's 3.7 liter V6 engine, the VQ37VHR.
 The power output ranges from 333 to 355 PS, with peak torque of 37 to 38 kgm, depending on market and variant.
-The 370Z has an official 0-60 mph time of 5.1 seconds.
-However, the car has also been tested by Motor Trend Magazine, which reported a 4.7 second 0-60 mph with 1 ft of rollout.
+The 370Z has an official time of 5.1 seconds.
+However, the car has also been tested by Motor Trend Magazine, which reported a 4.7 second with 1 ft of rollout.
 Quarter mile times range from 13.1 and 13.6 seconds, thus making the 370Z the fastest production Z. The 370Z is available with either a six-speed manual gearbox or a seven-speed automatic with paddle shifters.
 The six-speed manual is the first production car manual gearbox to feature a system that Nissan refers to as SynchroRev Match, which automatically blips the throttle to match engine and transmission speed during downshifts, thus achieving the same effect as the heel-and-toe downshift technique.

+A minor facelift was occurred in July 2012.